Get Involved

 Share at a support group

 We believe that shared experiences remind us we’re never alone.
-These support groups, led by our founder Becca Massie, are unstructured safe spaces to hang out, talk about our lives, form friendships, create community and get support.
-Use the links below to visit each group’s page on Meetup.com to learn more and sign up to attend!
+This support group, led by our founder Becca Massie, is an unstructured safe space to hang out, talk about our lives, form friendships, create community, and get support.
+Use the link below to visit the group’s page on Meetup.com to learn more and sign up to attend!

 • The Bay Area Chronic Pain & Illness Peer Support Group

-An in person gathering with branches in San Francisco and Santa Clara to support one another while navigating chronic pain, illnesses, or invisible disabilities.
+An in-person gathering with branches in San Francisco and Silicon Valley to support one another while navigating chronic pain, illnesses, or invisible disabilities.
 My friend and I started this group because we know how isolating it can feel to live with chronic pain and illnesses.
 This group is a casual, unstructured meeting with no pressure.
 A safe space to share your own experiences or simply listen, where everyone is welcome.

 The Bay Area chronic pain and illness peer support group.